Awareness and listening

 If you recall any times in your life where you’ve been deeply heard and accepted by another, I imagine these moments of quiet connection were special ones.

 There are many wonderful counselling traditions.
-Phil Mollon, a highly experienced clinical psychologist and psychotherapist, reminds us that whatever approach is used, the ability of the therapist to listen deeply and empathically is probably the most important part of the therapeutic mix:
+Phil Mollon, a highly experienced clinical psychologist and psychotherapist, reminds us that whatever approach is used, the ability of the therapist to listen deeply and empathically is the foundation stone of effective therapy:

 'I feel it is best for us all – in our diverse fields – to lower the hype about ‘psychological therapies’.
 They are all helpful to some extent with some clients – but none have all the answers.
-The most important skill of the therapist is to listen – to listen deeply and with his or her whole being.'
+The most important skill of the therapist is to listen – to listen deeply and with his or her whole being.
+Whilst the client may not consciously know what needs to be addressed and in what way, if we listen carefully and patiently enough, some part of the client’s being does often know – and may, if we are lucky, convey this knowing to us in one form or another.'
 Phil Mollon

 Putting awareness in the driving seat